 1. DIY Valentine’s Day Box

 Help your kids craft a DIY Valentine’s Day box to collect all of the Valentine’s Day cards and candies they received from their classmates!
 They’ll love the chance to get creative with the colors and materials they can use.
 This DIY Valentine’s Day box can also make a great keepsake gift option for any special friends in your child’s life, make sure to fill it with special goodies – such as candies, cookies, desserts and a special Valentine’s Day card just for that favorite person.

 If you’re looking for Valentine’s Day crafts that you can easily make with minimal supplies, download and print these free Valentine’s Day printables.
 Your kids will love to spend time together making crafts for your home, their classroom or a Valentine’s Day party!
 Gather up extra supplies and create little gift bags for your child’s other classmates so they can have a unique Valentine’s Day gift.

 Teach your kids how to play tic-tac-toe by designing a cute valentines tic-tac-toe board.
 Use different tic-tac-toe pieces such as different chocolate candies and or Valentine’s knick knacks, after playing, they can have the chocolate candies as a Valentine’s Day treat.
 This is a good way to get kid’s problem solving skills active and working while looking forward to an awesome treat at the end of the game.

 4. Paper Heart People

 This Valentine’s Day craft is easy for kids to do, and the results are adorable.
-Cut out red paper hearts and attach accordion strips, then finish with fun googly eyes or any decorative crafts you have on hand.
+Cut out red paper hearts or people and attach accordion strips, then finish with fun googly eyes or any decorative crafts you have on hand.
 Use your finished product to create festive Valentine’s Day decorations for your child’s room or decorate your home.
 This fun and easy idea will get your kid’s excited to decorate for this special holiday.

 5. You Rock Valentines